Tina Marais: Je m'attache a la culture (I am attached to the Culture)

-Through various public and community events, Tina Marais had over 1500 participants committing to the idea of culture and writing their name on a long thin piece of cloth.
+Through various public and community events, Marais had over 1500 participants committing to the idea of culture and writing their name on a long thin piece of cloth.
 These clothes were then sewed into long rolls and placed onto a series of large meandering interlocked circles forming a Gordian Knot that were created out of soft 17" tubing.
 The finished work was approximately 10 feet long by three feet wide and 7 feet tall.